CamilaDuitama/aKmerBroom/README.md

                         Path to output folder, where you want aKmerBroom to write the results.
   -t THREADS, --threads THREADS
                         WARNING: right now, not used.
 Sorry, async is a pain.
 Number of threads to use, default to 1.
-  -s SINGLE, --single SINGLE
-                        Decontaminates samples independently instead of pooling k-mers from multi-samples for decontamination.
+  -s, --single          Flag to decontaminate samples independently instead of pooling k-mers from multi-samples for decontamination.
-  -m MODERN, --modern MODERN
-                        Flag to indicate that reference is modern DNA (defaults to False).
+  -m, --modern          Flag to indicate that reference is modern DNA (defaults to False).

 EX: python3 akmerbroom.py -i $(find ./tests/*.fastq) -o ./output -t 2 --kmers_set kmers.txt

 ```

 ## Input